St Mary's Church through the Clematis

-We will be visiting our French twinners in Bois Bernard again in May 2015 - we always receive a royal welcome from Bois Bernard and the trip is great fun; anybody who is not currently involved in the twinning and who is interested should contact Martine Marshman on 01933-664923 or email: mailto:firstname.lastname@example.org.
+We visited our French twinners in Bois Bernard again on 2 May 2015 - we always receive a royal welcome from Bois Bernard and the trip is great fun; anybody who is not currently involved in the twinning and who is interested should contact Martine Marshman on 01933-664923 or email: mailto:email@example.com.
 New twinners are welcome.

 Grendon Young Ringers